satojandro/ultimate-mentor/readme.md

 Interact: The terminal will display a Your question: prompt.
 You can now ask the agent questions about the projects in the database (e.g., "What projects used ZK-proofs?").

 2. Engaging with the Frontend
 We have created two separate HTML files located in the frontend/ directory.
-You can open these directly in your Brave (or any other) browser.
+You can open these directly in your browser.

-frontend/demo.html (The Mock Demo):

-Purpose: This is a high-fidelity, polished mockup designed for video presentations.
+frontend/demo.html (The Mock Demo): This is a high-fidelity mockup with a pre-scripted conversation, perfect for video presentations.

-How to use: Open the file in your browser.
-To start the pre-scripted conversation, simply click the "SEND" button or press Enter.
-The entire conversation will play out automatically.

-frontend/index.html (The Live UI):

-Purpose: This is the clean user interface that is ready to be connected to a live backend API in the future.

-How to use: Open the file in your browser.
-You can type messages, but it will currently only return a placeholder response as it is not connected to our Python agent.
+frontend/landing.html (The Landing Page): This is a live landing page that captures emails and saves them to our Supabase database.

-Project Roadmap
+Project Roadmap & Future Features
-Our MVP has a functional local backend and two frontend assets.
-The next steps on our critical path are to integrate the core "trust" layers of our architecture.

-[High Priority] The Graph Integration: Create a Subgraph to index our project data from the Supabase DB.
-Modify the Guide Agent to query this Subgraph, making its knowledge base publicly verifiable.
+This MVP is the foundation for a much larger vision.
+Our roadmap is focused on building out the "trust stack" and enhancing the agent's intelligence.

+Expand the Knowledge Base:

+Index More Projects: Systematically scrape and process project data from all recent ETHGlobal hackathons to give Antoine a comprehensive memory of the ecosystem.

+Index Prize Data: Create a separate data pipeline and database table for all sponsor prizes.
+This will allow Antoine to answer questions like, "What were the most valuable bounties for DeFi projects at ETHGlobal London?" and to find synergies between prizes and projects.

+Finalize The Graph Integration:

+Deploy our existing subgraph scaffold to The Graph's hosted service.

+Modify Antoine to query this public GraphQL endpoint.
+This is a critical step that makes our agent's knowledge base fully transparent and verifiable by anyone, solidifying our "AI Trust" narrative.

+Deploy Live Frontend:

+Build a simple API wrapper (e.g., using FastAPI) around our Python agent.

+Connect the frontend/index.html UI to this API, creating a fully interactive web experience for users.

+Integrate Oasis for Secure & Private Compute:

+Containerize Antoine with Docker.

-[Stretch Goal] Oasis TEE Deployment: Containerize the Guide Agent with Docker and deploy it as a ROFL instance on the Oasis Sapphire testnet.
-This will make the agent's operations confidential.
+Deploy the agent as a ROFL instance on the Oasis Sapphire testnet.
+This will ensure that all user queries and the agent's internal "thought processes" are completely confidential and tamper-proof.

-[Future] Full API & Frontend Connection: Build a simple API (e.g., using FastAPI) around our Python agent and connect it to the index.html file to create a fully interactive web experience.

-[Future] Hedera Logging: Integrate the Hedera SDK to log key agent actions (queries received, data sources consulted) to the Hedera Consensus Service for a full audit trail.
+Add Hedera for an Immutable Audit Trail:

+Integrate the Hedera Consensus Service (HCS) to create a public, timestamped log of Antoine's most important actions (e.g., "New data source added," "Query received," "Answer provided").
+This provides the final layer of trust: a complete, unchangeable audit trail of the agent's behavior.